ESLint: Setting Up From Start to Finish

 }

-How to configure ESLint?
+How to Configure ESLint?

 To alter the tool's behavior, you should now modify the eslint.config.js file created during the initial setup.
 I haven't delved into any advanced configurations yet, so I recommend exploring this on your own, but for me, the most I need is choosing the coding standards and adjusting rules, and that can be easily managed